-Some newly built “chic” hostels have appeared in the centre of the city, such as Sir Toby’s, Mosaic House, the Czech Inn and Miss Sophie’s, so tourists able to pay a little more can stay in digs which are almost like hotels.
+Some newly built “chic” hostels have appeared in the city’s centre, such as Sir Toby’s, Mosaic House, the Czech Inn and Miss Sophie’s, so tourists able to pay a little more can stay in digs which are almost like hotels.
 Some of these boast free wi-fi and in-house restaurants.

 Generally, the Old Town offers less and costs more, whereas the New Town offers more and costs less.
 There are numerous good hostels in Vinohrady, Lesser Town and Holešovice, but these might need a tram ride or a Metro to get to the sights.
 This could be a little too inconvenient for people only visiting Prague for a few days.
-As well as hostels, there is a student dorm network which functions as a hostel network throughout the summertime.
-These might not provide you with the authentic hostel experience, however they are usually less expensive than the majority of hostels.
+As well as hostels, there is a student dorm network that functions as a hostel network throughout the summertime.
+These might not provide you with the authentic hostel experience; however, they are usually less expensive than most hostels.